govau/content-guide/_writing-style/tone.md

 "
 %}

-Use 'they' and 'them' when talking *about*, rather than *to* someone or something.
+Use 'they' and 'them' when talking about, rather than to someone or something.

 {% include guide_example.liquid
   title = "third person pronouns" content= "
-The team will do user research to help them understand the needs of users.
+User research is a team sport.
+We're all responsible for meeting their needs.
 "
 %}